bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/jac_inverse_iteration.md

 		ALU(i, i) = ALU(i, i) - alpha
 	END DO

 	!
-Perform an LU factorization on the shifted matrix for efficiency.
-	CALL lu_factor(ALU, n)

-	!
 Iterate until the error or number of iterations reaches the given ! limits
 	DO WHILE (error > tol .AND. k < maxiter)
 		!
-Solve the LU equation with the previous eigenvalue guess CALL lu_solve(ALU, n, v1, v)
+Solve for the new eigenvector using the Jacobi Iteration !
+The maximum iterations are fixed in an attempt to ! limit the number of iterations that the jacobi uses so that ! it is not as computationally inefficient as it could be.
+		CALL jacobi_solve(ALU, n, v1, 10.D-16, 1000, vguess, 0)
+		v = vguess
 		!
 Normalize the newest guess
 		CALL l2_vec_norm(v, n, norm)
 		v1 = v/norm
+		vguess = v1

 		!
 Calculate the new guess for the eigenvalue
 		CALL mat_prod(A, v1, n, n, 1, v)